-The most powerful instrument of segregation in the urban north during the twentieth century, racial deed restrictions—also known as racial covenants—barred people who were not white from owning property.
-The language of these documents is blunt.
-One common Minneapolis covenant reads: "the said premises shall not at any time be sold, conveyed, leased , or sublet, or occupied by any person or persons who are not full bloods of the so-called Caucasian or White race."
+Though covenants were everywhere, they did mutate over space and time.
+Those authored in the first years of the twentieth century have a different flavor than those recorded after World War II.
+The racial preoccupations of developers in Washington state were different from those of North Carolina.
+But all of these documents were blunt.
+For example, one common Minneapolis covenant reads: "the said premises shall not at any time be sold, conveyed, leased, or sublet, or occupied by any person or persons who are not full bloods of the so-called Caucasian or White race."

-The NAACP—the legendary civil rights organization—launched a sustained legal campaign against covenants in the 1940s, prompting the Supreme Court to declare covenants to be unenforceable in 1948.
+The NAACP recognized covenants as a fundamental threat to racial equality.
+The legendary civil rights organization launched a sustained legal campaign against covenants in the 1940s, prompting the Supreme Court to rule in the landmark 1948 Shelley v.
+Kramer case that covenants were unenforceable.
 The Minnesota Legislature prohibited the use of racial restrictions in warranty deeds in 1953.
 But covenants remained commonplace in much of the nation until 1968, when the Fair Housing Act made them explicitly illegal.

-Once they were outlawed, most Americans were happy to forget about covenants and the troubling questions they raise about race and opportunity in the United States.
-Today, few Minneapolitans know such restrictions ever existed.
-But the memory of these discriminatory deeds has remained vivid in the local Jewish community.
-Elders have long blamed covenants for fostering the hostile environment for Jews in Minneapolis, which journalist Carey McWilliams declared in 1946 to be the "capital of anti-Semitism in the United States."
+Once they were outlawed, most white Americans were happy to forget about covenants and the troubling questions they raise about race and opportunity in the United States.
+But the memories of these discriminatory deeds remained vivid in the communities hurt by these practices.
+Here in Minneapolis, Jewish elders believed covenants contributed to a hostile environment in the city, which journalist Carey McWilliams declared in 1946 to be the capital of anti-Semitism in the United States."

-This 1919 advertisement in the Minneapolis Tribune appealed to these anti-Semitic sentiments.
-Developer Edmund G. Walton offered "restricted" housing sites overlooking Lake of the Isles that could not "be conveyed mortgaged or leased to any person or persons of Chinese, Japanese, Moorish, Turkish, Negro, Mongolian, Semetic or African blood or descent."
+At the very beginning of the twentieth century, covenants were certainly one of the tools used to keep Jews from fully integrating into community life.
+This 1919 advertisement in the Minneapolis Tribune appealed to anti-Semitic sentiments.
+Developer Edmund G. Walton offered "restricted" housing sites overlooking Lake of the Isles that could not "be conveyed mortgaged or leased to any person or persons of Chinese, Japanese, Moorish, Turkish, Negro, Mongolian, Semitic or African blood or descent."

-Later this same year, the Minnesota legislature banned real estate restrictions based on religious faith or creed.
-This might explain why our preliminary survey of property records in Hennepin County has uncovered only two dozen covenants with anti-Semitic restrictions like the one advertised by Walton.
+But later that same year, the Minnesota legislature banned real estate restrictions based on religious faith or creed.
+This might explain why less than one percent of the covenants we have identified contain anti-Semitic restrictions like the one advertised by Walton.
 Thanks to the 1919 state law, the city's palpable anti-Semitism was only rarely articulated in racially-restrictive deeds.
 This is not to say that Jews did not experience housing discrimination.
 They were steered to certain neighborhoods by real estate agents and rebuffed by property managers.
 Their housing choices were only rarely limited by the legal text of real estate contracts.

 Though many covenants named a laundry list of "objectionable" people, our research reveals that racial restrictions on deeds were crafted mainly to exclude African Americans.
-Most of the deeds that we have found seem to reflect the prevailing opinion of the mid-twentieth century, which held that African Americans were particularly undesirable neighbors.
+Most of the deeds that we have found seem to reflect prevailing white opinion, which held that African Americans were particularly undesirable neighbors.
 In 1946, sixty percent of Minnesotans surveyed believed that Africans Americans should not have the freedom to live in any neighborhood.
 Sixty-eight percent asserted that a non-white neighbor would hurt their property values.
-And sixty-four percent declared that they would not sell their home to an American American, even if the person proffered more for the property than a white buyer.
+And sixty-four percent declared that they would not sell their home to African Americans, even if they offered more than white buyers.

 This consensus on race and real estate began to crumble after World War II, which highlighted the hypocrisy of many racial policies in the United States.
 In 1946, the local chapter of the American Veterans Committee picketed the Minneapolis Realty Board to protest the use of racially-restricted deeds in a new housing development in Northeast Minneapolis.
 After a racial covenant blocked an Asian-American veteran from purchasing a home in the Oak Hill subdivision, protesters decried these discriminatory contracts as "unnecessary, undemocratic and un-American."
 The president of the real estate firm behind the development explained that for these kinds of projects "the federally backed savings and loan associations and banks require such a clause."
 He dismissed the protesters as "a bunch of trouble-making, flag-waving communists."